hyper-expanse/npm-deploy-git-tag/README.md

 		- $(yarn bin)/npm-publish-git-tag
 ```

-`npm-publish-git-tag` works well with projects like [semantic-release-gitlab](https://www.npmjs.com/package/semantic-release-gitlab). `semantic-release-gitlab` creates a git tag based on unreleased commits, and pushes that tag to GitLab.
+`npm-publish-git-tag` works well with tools like [semantic-release-gitlab](https://www.npmjs.com/package/semantic-release-gitlab). `semantic-release-gitlab` creates a git tag based on unreleased commits and pushes that tag to GitLab.
 Assuming the setup above, once the tag has been pushed to GitLab, your project's `publish` job would execute, and `npm-publish-git-tag` would publish your package to your desired `npm`-compatible registry.

 Full documentation for GitLab CI is available on the [GitLab CI](http://docs.gitlab.com/ce/ci/yaml/README.html) website.